Skip to content

 echo "gitdir: ../../.git/modules/libs/some-library" > libs/some-library/.git

 Look at Git LFS interactions.
 If your submodules use Git LFS, the LFS smudge filter can fail independently of the submodule checkout.
-See Fix: Git LFS Smudge Filter Error for LFS-specific troubleshooting.
+Run GIT_LFS_SKIP_SMUDGE=1 git submodule update --init to confirm whether LFS is the actual blocker before debugging further.

 Check if the remote still exists.
 Verify that the submodule’s remote URL is reachable: